Primary Navigation Mobile

 A45 S interior is sharp, sleek and high quality.

 The interior of the Mercedes-AMG A45 S is dominated a pair of conjoined screens that stretch halfway across the top of the dashboard – one for the infotainment, the other for the instrument cluster.
-Together with the circular vents, yellow accents and user-defined ambient lighting, it’s exceptionally striking, but probably won’t appeal to everyone.
+Together with the circular vents, yellow accents and user-defined ambient lighting, I think it’s exceptionally striking, but accept that it probably won’t appeal to everyone.

-Quality is very good throughout, and Mercedes has paid plenty of attention to the areas you touch a lot – including the air vents and the paddleshifters for the eight-speed dual-clutch transmission.
-This is a very modern gearbox, and works just fine as a full automatic, but as a driver’s car you’ll also find it gives you an additional layer of involvement whenever you want to take control.
+Quality is very good throughout, and Mercedes has paid plenty of attention to the touchpoints – including the air vents and the paddleshifters for the eight-speed dual-clutch transmission.
+This is a very modern transmission, and works just fine as a full automatic, but as a driver’s car you’ll also find it gives you an additional layer of involvement whenever you want to take control.

 43